 Student organizations that charter through the Student Activities Center, located in the Student Union Building (SUB), leads to official recognition of the student organization by The University of New Mexico.
 An organization can be chartered at any time of the year, but, organizations that charter within the first four weeks of fall semester will be listed in the annual publication "Campus Guide to Chartered Student Organizations."
 Chartering does not constitute an endorsement of an organization, its program or purposes by the University of New Mexico or the College of Pharmacy.
-Student groups that wish to be chartered through the College of Pharmacy must comply with the Student Pharmacists Council guidelines and complete the College of Pharmacy and approval of new student groups the Student Pharmacist Council.
+Student groups that wish to be chartered through the College of Pharmacy must comply with the Student Pharmacists Council guidelines and complete the College of Pharmacy chartering form.
+Information can be obtained on the guidelines for chartering in the College of Pharmacy and approval of new student groups the Student Pharmacist Council.